ananya41309/Practicum---MatchMaker/README.md

 - Project title and description input
 - Multiple file uploads
 - Basic file type validation
+- Displaying search results (WIP)

 ## Planned Features

 - **Grant Matching**
   - Given a research project description and uploaded materials, the system will identify relevant grants that the researcher may be eligible to apply for.
   - Grant recommendations may be based on keywords, research area, eligibility criteria, and funding agency priorities.
+- **Refined Searching**
+  - The researcher will be able to filter their search for specific grants, due dates, funding amounts, organizations, etc.

 ## Tech Stack